webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 <div class="webgpu_bottombar">By default the `'timestamp-query'` time values
 are quantized to 100µ seconds.
 In Chrome, if you enable ["enable-webgpu-developer-features"](chrome://flags/#enable-webgpu-developer-features) in [about:flags]((chrome://flags/#enable-webgpu-developer-features) the time values may not be quantized.
 This would theoretically give you more accurate timings.
-That said, normally 100µ second quantized values should be enough for you to compare shaders or passes.
+That said, normally 100µ second quantized values should be enough for you to compare shaders techniques for performance.
 </div>